 Being involved in a traffic accident is hardly an event that anyone would want to relive, but to be seriously injured as a result of a negligent driver’s actions only makes the situation more regrettable.
 While many auto, truck and motorcycles collisions are the result of simple driver error, the victims are usually left to face days or months of physical recovery time; some may never fully recover from what can certainly end up being a major life-changing experience.

-As a Maryland personal injury law firm, Lebowitz & Mzhen, LLC, is well aware that many roadway accidents are caused by outright negligence.
+As a Maryland personal injury law firm, Lebowitz & Mzhen Personal Injury Lawyers, is well aware that many roadway accidents are caused by outright negligence.
 However, sometimes the negligent party had been avoiding his or her responsibilities long before the crash that seriously injured or killed an innocent victim.
 For many conscientious car and truck owners, it’s hard to believe that there are people driving around in cities like Baltimore, Gaithersburg and the District who have little or no auto insurance coverage on their vehicle.

 For the most part, these individuals run the risk of being fined or having their licenses suspended if found out by the police during a routine traffic stop.
 Unfortunately, a percentage of uninsured drivers do not come to the attention of the authorities until they are involved in a car, truck or motorcycle wreck.
 It is because of this segment of the driving population that the insurance industry offers uninsured/underinsured motorist coverage.